Apply for permission to view records

 You have the option to indicate a co-applicant if you wish to apply for permission to view the records together.

-The Danish National Archives processes applications for permission to view archival material according to the principle of maximum transparency, but usually with one or more conditions attached to the permission.
+The Danish National Archives processes applications for permission to view records according to the principle of maximum transparency, but usually with one or more conditions attached to the permission.

-In some cases, e.g. when the archival material is younger than 20 years, when it concerns material related to criminal justice cases, or if a longer access restriction period has been set due to special considerations, the Danish National Archives will obtain the consent of the submitting authority before we make a final decision.
+In some cases, e.g. when the records are younger than 20 years, when it concerns material related to criminal justice cases, or if a longer access restriction period has been set due to special considerations, the Danish National Archives will obtain the consent of the authority that created the records before we make a final decision.

 All applications are considered individually and in the order in which they are received.